-- In Steps B.1 and D.1, if the UE does not support 5GC NAS but has 5GS subscription, and a SMF+PGW-C is selected and interaction with UDM, PCF and UPF is required, the SMF+PGW-C assigns PDU Session ID as specified in clause 4.11.0a.5.
+- In Steps B.1 and D.1, if the UE does not support 5GC NAS but has 5GS subscription, and a SMF+PGW-C is selected and interaction with UDM, PCF and UPF is required, the SMF+PGW-C ensures that a PDU Session ID is allocated for the PDN connection as specified in clause 4.11.0a.5.
 The SMF+PGW-C shall not provide any 5GS related parameters to the UE.